Hello, young Padawan

 Salt, Madagascar pepper

 Coarsely crush the hazelnuts on a cutting board, using a large chef’s type of knife.
 In a hot pan over medium-high heat, place the crushed hazelnuts, brown them for a few seconds without ever stopping stirring, turn off the heat when they have just started to brown taking on a honey-yellow color on the white sides (indeed, they will continue to take color with the heat of the pan, ed).
 Put in a separate container for decoration, when their color suits you.

-If you have a soup maker: Put all the ingredients in it (except the 8 chestnuts for decoration and the roasted hazelnuts), meaning the squash emptied and cut into small cubes, the rest of the chestnuts, the liquids, and the spices.
-Bake at 212°F (boiling point) for 15 min.
-Add the chestnuts (minus the ones for the decoration), mix for 30 seconds or a little more, depending on the power of your device, and we meet for the rest of the training.
+If you have a soup maker: Put all the ingredients in it (except the chestnuts and the roasted hazelnuts), meaning the squash emptied and cut into small cubes, the liquids, and the spices.
+Cook at 212°F (boiling point) for 15 min.
+Add the chestnuts (minus the ones for the decoration), mix for 30 seconds or a little more, depending on the power of your device, and we meet for the rest of the recipe.

 For the others: Cut the squash in half without peeling it.
 Empty the inside and remove the peduncle (no, that’s not a rude word, check it out on google, lol).
-Cut the whole squash into small cubes, with the skin on, and place them in a saucepan with the rest of the chestnuts, water, oat milk and spices (nutmeg, salt, pepper).
+Cut the whole squash into small cubes, with the skin on, and place them in a saucepan with the water, oat milk and spices (nutmeg, salt, pepper).
 Cook the whole, counting 15 min from the boiling point, covered, over medium-low heat.